Skip to main content

 Biography

-I am an interdisciplinary medical humanities researcher working at the intersections of cultural theory, psychology, philosophy and literary studies.
-I am Director of Durham's Institute for Medical Humanities and from 2012-2022 was Co-Director of Hearing the Voice, a decade-long interdisciplinary study of voice-hearing currently funded by a Wellcome Trust Humanities and Social Sciences Collaborative Award.
+I am the Director of Durham's Institute for Medical Humanities and the Director of the Discovery Research Platform for Medical Humanities, funded by a £9.5m Wellcome Trust award (2023-2030).
+From 2012-2022 I was Co-Director of Hearing the Voice, a decade-long interdisciplinary study of voice-hearing also funded by the Wellcome Trust.

-I am an experienced supervisor of interdisciplinary doctoral and postdoctoral projects and have co-supervised candidates based in Psychology, Geography, Anthropology, Philosophy, Education and English Studies, as well as in clinical practice.
-I currently co-supervise two PhD students funded by the Wellcome Trust: Katharine Cheston, who is studying women’s experiences of the shame and stigma of living with complex, poorly-understood medical conditions, and Ariel Swyer, who is examining non-clinical voice-hearing in the context of voice hearers’ lives.
+I am an experienced supervisor of interdisciplinary doctoral and postdoctoral projects and have co-supervised researchers based in Psychology, Geography, Anthropology, Philosophy, Education and English Studies, as well as in clinical practice.
+I currently co-supervise three PhD students: Katharine Cheston, who is studying women’s experiences of the shame and stigma of living with complex, poorly-understood medical conditions; Ariel Swyer, who is examining non-clinical voice-hearing in the context of voice hearers’ lives; and Georgia Poplett, whose thesis combines creative and critical approaches to writing the lived experience of postpartum psychosis.

 Research interests